Nissan X-Trail: Middle East

 The fourth-generation X-Trail was launched in Middle Eastern markets on 16 January 2023.
 It is available with a 2.5-liter petrol engine and comes in three trim levels: S, SV, and SL.
 The S 2WD variant can be configured as a 5-seater, while the S, SV, and SL 4WD variants are offered with a 7-seater option.
 A new trim level named N-Trek was introduced on 30 April 2024.

 Oceania

 Australia

 The fourth-generation X-Trail was introduced in Australia in May 2022.
 At launch, it is available in ST, ST-L, Ti and Ti-L trim levels and comes standard as a 5-seater configuration with the option of a 7-seater configuration available for ST and ST-L trim levels.
 All variants are powered by a 2.5-litre petrol engine with 4WD (optional on ST and ST-L, standard on Ti and Ti-L).
 The e-4ORCE series hybrid powertrain for the Ti and Ti-L followed in early 2023.

+The facelifted X-Trail was launched in Australia on 17 February 2026, with trim levels and powertrain options remain unchanged from the pre-facelift model.